Content from What is Web Scraping?

 - In Safari, use the Develop > Show Error Console menu item.
 If your Safari browser doesn’t have a Develop menu, you must first enable this option in the Preferences, see above.

-Here is how the console looks like in the Chrome browser:
+Here is how the console looks in the Chrome browser:

 By default the console will probably open in the Console tab.
 For now, don’t worry too much about error messages if you see any in the console when you open it.
 We will be using the Elements tab to locate specific items in the web page.